 Of course, the view of both was a good deal dimmer through the TV 85 than it is through the APM 140, and the colors were more muted than they are even with the Takahashi, let alone the APM.
 I tried increasing the magnification last night to almost unusable levels to dim the view enough to get a decent picture with my iPhone.
 I succeeded, at least, in taking my first blurry picture of the great red spot - but, as always, I lament the quality of those phone pictures.

 Part of me wished last night that I had had the energy to haul out a bigger refractor.
-Even so, you can't go wrong with a TV 85 - and I left the park, satisfied despite the prospect of a measly four hours of sleep.
+That concerned me a bit.
+My Takahashi is not much heavier; would I always feel this way when I set out with the TV 85?
+Even so, you can't go wrong with the little scope - and I left the park satisfied, despite the prospect of a measly four hours of sleep.
 There's nothing like a fine refractor on a moonlit night.

 Rocking a fussy baby is a dangerous thing.
 The mind latches on to anything that can distract from the crying, and for me that means telescopes.
 Could I really use my Mewlon 180, I wondered lately?
 The telescope is beautiful, but it takes at least an hour to cool down - about as long as I often have to observe.
 And would I really feel comfortable collimating it in a park?
 Could I even haul it to a park in the handsome but bulky carrying case I bought for it?